ellisonleao/sharer.js/CONTRIBUTING.md

 - Make the code changes like there will be no tomorrow.

-- Make sure no lint errors are raised
+- Make sure no lint errors are raised.

 ```
 npm test
 ```

-- Open pull request
+- Open pull request.

 - Wait for our feedback!